prabhanshtiwari/python_programs/README.md

 Program3.004.marks_grade.py - This is a simple program for printing grades based on given marks.

-Create Program3.006.factorial.py - This is a simple program to calculate the factorial.
+Program3.006.factorial.py - This is a simple program to calculate the factorial.

+Program3.007.armstrong_no.py - This is a simple program to check whether the given number is Armstrong numbe or not.
+A number is said to be armstrong number if the sum of each digits raised to the power of total number of digits.